stechmann/TonUINO/docs/README_EN.md

 ### Create the audio messages yourself

 If you want to, you can as well create the matching set of audio messages yourself, using the `create_audio_messages.py` python script from this repo.
 This way then also offers different text-to-speech engines if you like (see below).
 The script can create **english** and **german** audio messages.
-It is tested on macOS, but you should be able to run it on Windows / Linux with minimal effort - given you resolve the dependencies.
+It is tested on macOS, but you should be able to run it on Windows / Linux with minimal effort - given you resolve the dependencies (like [Python](https://www.python.org/downloads/)).

 The script is able utilize three text-to-speech engines: